What is ML Services in Azure HDInsight

 Simple, secure, and high-scale operationalization and administration

 Enterprises relying on traditional paradigms and environments invest much time and effort towards operationalization.
-This results in inflated costs and delays including the translation time for models, iterations to keep them valid and current, regulatory approval, and managing permissions through operationalization.
+This action results in inflated costs and delays including the translation time for: models, iterations to keep them valid and current, regulatory approval, and managing permissions.

-ML Services offers enterprise grade operationalization, in that, after a machine learning model is completed, it takes just a few clicks to generate web services APIs.
+ML Services offers enterprise grade operationalization.
+After a machine learning model completes, it takes just a few clicks to generate web services APIs.
 These web services are hosted on a server grid in the cloud and can be integrated with line-of-business applications.
 The ability to deploy to an elastic grid lets you scale seamlessly with the needs of your business, both for batch and real-time scoring.
 For instructions, see Operationalize ML Services on HDInsight.